tommasocarraro-sony/recsys-agent/README.md

 First of all, you need to perform the training of the recommendation system on the MovieLens-100k dataset.
 This is done by using the RecBole framework.
 This step should take a few minutes as the recommender is a basic Matrix Factorization model.

-To train the recommendation model, just run the following command:
+To train the recommendation model, just run the following command from the folder `./data/ml-100k/`:

 `python recsys_training.py`